yuichielectric-enterprise/reading-times-to-azure/README.md

 # reading-time-app
 ## About
 The `reading-time-app` is a basic Java web application to demo a Java development stack using Java, [Maven](https://maven.apache.org/) and optional [IntelliJ](https://www.jetbrains.com/idea/) as Java code editor.
 The application simply lists a top 5 of favorite books.
 It uses [Thymeleaf](http://www.thymeleaf.org/) as template engine.
 The application does not use [Spring](https://spring.io/).
-Spring is a Java application framework that is used for most Java applications, but for this demo it would introduce unnecessary complexity.
+Spring is a Java application framework that is used for most Java applications, but for this demo it would make the code unnecessary complex.

 The following integrations are included:
 - [Travis CI](https://travis-ci.com/) is used for Continuous Integration (CI).